The short version

 Your reliability bar goes way up.
 When a human uses a tool and it has a bug, they work around it.
 When an AI agent does the work autonomously, a bug means wrong work gets delivered without anyone catching it.
 You need much stronger quality assurance, monitoring, and guardrails.

 Pricing has to follow value, not seats.
 Per-seat pricing makes no sense when the AI is doing the work.
+For a detailed look at how to redesign pricing for this model, see Per-Outcome Pricing.
 If one person can oversee what used to take a team of ten, charging by seat means your revenue drops as your product gets better.
 Outcome-based pricing, paying for completed work or achieved results, is the right model for Service-as-Software.

 You need a knowledge layer.
 AI agents can only be as good as the context they have.
 At Smartcat, we built a knowledge graph that pulls together brand guidelines, terminology databases, previous translations, and style preferences.
 Without this unified knowledge layer, agents make decisions in a vacuum and the output is generic.